 Tambourine National Park

-Another great national park behind the Gold Coast is Tambourine National Park.
+Another great national park on the Gold Coast is Tambourine National Park.
 Unfortunately there is no camping in this national park, however, there are plenty of great short hiking trails to explore.
 Tamborine is yet another national park that comprises the Gondwana Rainforests of World Heritage Area.

 Choose from a variety of short hikes such as the 500m return to view the Cedar Creek Falls (~15 min) or pick one of the slightly longer hikes such as the 4.8km Jenyns Circuit (~1.5 hours) through the towering Piccabeen Palms.
 Other walks include Curtis Falls 1.1m return track, the 3.6km Witches Falls circuit (~1 hour), and many more Tambourine National Park walks.